A common misconception about personal injury cases is that most of them are resolved in…

-Despite the decline in traffic across the United States as a result of the COVID-19 pandemic, the National Safety Council is still estimating this Labor Day weekend will be a deadly one.
-This year, the NSC is estimating that 390 people may die on roads during Labor Day weekend—which begins at 6 p.m. on Friday, September 4 and ends at 11:59 p.m. on Monday, September 7.
+Labor day is near, but you’re planning a road trip for the long weekend, you may be stuck in heavier traffic than usual.
+This year, the NSC estimates that 456 people may die on roads during Labor Day weekend—which begins at 6 p.m. on Friday, September 2 and ends at 11:59 p.m. on Monday, September 5.

-Research shows that Memorial Day through Labor Day is the deadliest time of the year when it comes to car collisions.
+Research shows that Memorial Day through Labor Day is the deadliest time of the year regarding car collisions.

 Shocking Car Crash Statistics

 While Labor Day weekend may be the perfect time to relax, it is not the time to relax while driving.
 Just look at the deadly consequences of unsafe driving habits: